InBlast/NarrativeDocumentation/README.md

 ### NPC Goal Item
 **_Narrative Base class :_ UNPCGoalItem**

-The GoalItem contains all the data needed for a specific activity to run and will pass these data to this activity.
+The GoalItem contains all the data needed for a specific activity to run and will pass the data to this activity.

 | Function Name | Description |
 | ---- |----------|